smcasillas1/Capstone/README.md

 ## Data Analysis Process

 - Has your data been properly formatted?
-      -  Yes, I've properly formatted each of the variables.
+     1. Yes, I've properly formatted each variable within both datasets.
 - How should you organize your data to perform analysis on it?
-      -  I have joined both the crime dataset and city/county files to understand how crime has occurred in each city within Ohio.
+     1. I have joined the crime dataset and city/county files to understand how crime has occurred in each city/county within Ohio.
 - What trends or relationships did you find in the data?
-     1. Read HTML text information (City/Zip Code/County) from Website
+     1. During COVID, Property related crimes saw a downward trend and Violent related crimes saw an upward trend.
+     2.
 - What surprises did you discover in the data?
+     1. I was surprised to see that Larceny is the leading crime throughout the state of Ohio.
+     2. I was also surprised to see that Aggravated Assualts and Motor Vehicle Theft were the types of crimes that expereinced upticks while others remained flat or saw declines.
 - How will these insights help answer your business questions?